Mrigayaa: Plot

-The plot is set in the 1930s and the film is about a group of tribals who live in a small village in Odisha amidst wild animals like tigers and boars.
-Apart from the problems faced by the tribals from the animals that ruin their crops, they also suffer at the hands of the greedy moneylenders and police informers.
-Around this time, a newly posted British administrator arrives at the village who happens have a passion for hunting.
+In the 1930s, a group of tribals live in a small village in Odisha amidst wild animals, such as tigers and boars.
+Apart from the problems faced by the tribals from the animals that ruin their crops, they also suffer at the hands of greedy moneylenders and police informers.
+Around this time, a newly posted British administrator arrives at the village who happens to have a passion for hunting.
 He befriends Ghinua, a native tribal who is also an exceptional archer.
-The two get into a deal where Ghinua will be rewarded if he brings down a "big game".
+The two make a deal in which Ghinua will be rewarded if he brings down a "big game".

-The story then focusses on Sholpu, a young revolutionary who surreptitiously comes into the village to meet his mother.
-Knowing this, the police informer chases him down till he reaches his house, but returns after seeing the whole village turn against him.
+Later, Sholpu, a young revolutionary, surreptitiously comes into the village to meet his mother.
+Knowing this, the police informer chases him down until he reaches his house but returns after seeing the entire village turn against him.
 However, he waits for his turn to punish Sholpu.
-Suddenly there is a robbery in the village and one policeman is killed.
+Suddenly, there is a robbery in the village and one policeman is killed.
 The blame falls on Sholpu and the administrator declares a reward for his head.
 The informer takes the opportunity and kills Sholpu, thereby claiming the reward.
 Sholpu's death creates tension between the tribals and non-tribals.
 During this time, Dungri, Ghinua's wife, is abducted by a moneylender.
 Ghinua kills the moneylender to bring his wife back.
 Thinking that the time has come for the "big game", he goes happily to meet the Sahab, the administrator.
 The Sahab, however, hangs him for committing a murder.
-Till his death, Ghinua fails to understand why for the same action one is rewarded while the other is punished.
+Until his death, Ghinua fails to understand why for the same action one is rewarded while the other is punished.

 Themes and influences

 The film was based on Shikar, a short story by Odia writer Bhagbati Charan Panigrahi.
-Set in the 1930s, during the apogee of the Indian independence movement, the tale describes the lives of a tribal community who lead a tough life in a small odisha village.
+Set in the 1930s, during the apogee of the Indian independence movement, the tale describes the lives of a tribal community who lead a tough life in a small Odisha village.
 While the original story was set in the 1930s, the script is set in the backdrop of a rebellion on the lines of the Santhal revolt that took place in the 1850s; Sen claimed that the story "could have happened anytime, anywhere".
-The theme of the villagers' facing a tough time in the form of wild animals, and cruel moneylenders on the other hand are connected in the opening sequence where a boar is seen destroying the crops, following which a moneylender arrives.
+The theme of the villagers' facing a tough time in the form of wild animals on one hand, and cruel moneylenders on the other, are connected in the opening sequence where a boar is seen destroying the crops, following which a moneylender arrives.